keithmgould/tensorflow-on-raspberry-pi/README.md

 ## Donate to Original Author

 I (Keith) am not asking for donations, but the original author is.
+Here is his message:

-If you find the binaries and instructions in this repository useful, [please consider donating to him to help keep this repository maintained](https://pledgie.com/campaigns/33260).
+If you find the binaries and instructions in this repository useful, [please consider donating to help keep this repository maintained](https://pledgie.com/campaigns/33260).
 It takes hours of work to compile each new version of TensorFlow, in addition to time spent responding to issues and pull requests.

 ## Intro